 PVGrows Investment Fund Partners

-The PVGrows Investment Fund is administered by the Franklin County Community Development Corporation.
+The PVGrows Investment Fund is a program of the Franklin County Community Development Corporation.

-The PVGrows Investment Fund Advisory Committee meets monthly to determine if a farm or food business fits the mission of the Fund and address any technical assistance needs the business may have.
-The Committee is comprised of the following organizations:
+The PVGIF Advisory Committee meets monthly to determine if a farm or food business fits the mission of the Fund and address any technical assistance needs the food system business may have.
+The Committee is comprised of the FCCDC and the following organizations:

 PVGrows Investment Fund Directors